XanaduAI/blackbird/doc/syntax.rst

 while the squeezed resource states have magnitude given by parameter ``{sq}``.

-The advantage of Blackbird templates is that a Blackbird script can encapsulate a photonic quantum circuit with free parameters --- a library that makes use of the Blackbird quantum assembly language (such as Strawberry Fields) can dynamically update template parameters without needing to recompile the program.
+The advantage of Blackbird templates is that a Blackbird script can encapsulate a photonic quantum circuit with free parameters.
+A library that makes use of the Blackbird quantum assembly language (such as Strawberry Fields) can dynamically update template parameters without needing to recompile the program.